Chart Color Schemes

 Recent residential development output has been above average within Korora when compared nationally

-In FY-26, there have been $307,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to Rest of NSW, Korora shows approximately 75% of construction activity per person and ranks among the 58th percentile nationally.
+New properties are constructed at an average expected cost value of $482,000, indicating developers target the premium market segment with higher-end properties.
+There have also been $307,000 in commercial approvals this financial year, suggesting a predominantly residential focus.
+Compared to Rest of NSW and national averages, Korora shows approximately 75% of construction activity per person while it places among the 58th percentile of areas assessed nationally.
 However, building activity has accelerated in recent years.
-New development consists of 89.0% detached houses and 11.0% attached dwellings, preserving the area's low density nature.

 Frequently Asked Questions - Development